annegrobleben/BusinessCase_Easy_Money/README.md

-This repository contains three notebooks that were created as part of the final project for a Master in Data Science & AI at Nuclio Digital School.
+This repository contains three notebooks that were created as part of the final project for a Master in Data Science & AI at Nuclio Digital School (2024).
 This final project is a business case to help company "easyMoney" understand their customers and run a Direct Marketing campaign.
 The business case contains several subtasks, and the notebooks in this repository are related to data analysis, customer segmentation and model building.

 1) Data_analysis_active_inactive_and_socioeconomic: